wei2912/WiktionaryCrawler/README.md

 	$ python main.py

-That's... all you have to do.
+That's all you have to do.
 All configuration is done in `config.py`.

 # General config